umbraco/UmbracoDocs/Extending/Property-Editors/package-manifest.md

 * `JSON` Stored as ntext, but automatically serialized to dynamic object

 ### Pre Values
-`preValues` is a collection of prevalue editors, used for configurating the property editor, the prevalues object must return an array of editors, called `fields`.
+`preValues` is a collection of prevalue editors, used for configuring the property editor, the prevalues object must return an array of editors, called `fields`.

     prevalues: {
         fields:[